 12. Have your child sleep in your bed and then shift him in his own bed while he is still asleep

-you may need to have him sleep in your bed and shift him in his own (new) bed once he falls asleep.
+You may need to have him sleep in your bed and shift him to his own (new) bed once he falls asleep.
 He might wake up if he is a light sleeper, but consistency is the key.
-With time sleep does get better.
+With time things do get better.

 13. Do not turn your child away if he comes to you in the middle of the night